-4. Before making exposure, each student will ensure that the clinical coordinator's door is closed or place the mobile shield in front of doorway.
+4. Before making exposure, each student will ensure that the program director's office door is closed or place the mobile shield in front of doorway.

 5. Before making exposure, each student will close lab door and make sure "KEEP OUT LAB IN SESSION" sign is posted.